jacurtis813/edgeledger-banking/README.md

 This will be a mock up of a banking website that we would use everyday.
 Create the website version and make the site mobile responsive.
 During the build we will create a logged and detailed timeline of what we are creating, why we are creating that for the website, and how it will be useful to the user when using the site.

 ## Breakdown:
+1. Begin by setting up the outline of the content.
+2. Create the html file to begin the project.
+3. Create the assets folder to hold the css folder and the images folder.
+4. Create the image and the css folder.